Content

 Why Does Tirzepatide Dosage Start Low and Increase Gradually?

-The reason that doctors start low and increase the tirzepatide dose very slowly is to help your body adjust to the medication.
-Unfortunately, side effects are common, even at low doses, but are dose-dependent.
-This means that the higher the dose, the more severe the side effects are likely to be; and, when you start at a lower dose, the side effects are more likely to be tolerable.
+Unfortunately, even at low doses, side effects are common.
+However, they are dose-dependent.
+This means that the higher the dose, the more severe the side effects usually are.
+So, when you start at a lower dose, you’re more likely to tolerate the side effects.

 Branded Tirzepatide Dosage Chart

-This table simplifies the branded tirzepatide (Zepbound and Mounjaro) dosing regimen and will help you to plan appropriate clinical follow-up appointment dates.
 Note that this tirzepatide dosing schedule is provided for informational purposes only; everyone responds to medication differently, so remember to discuss and follow personalized recommendations from your healthcare provider.

 Week